James Saunders Watson – HM Lord-Lieutenant

 Presentation of Medals

-Her Majesty The Queen may express her wish that a Lord-Lieutenant should present certain medals on her behalf, including British Empire Medals, Queen’s Police Medals, Fire Service Medals, Queen’s Commendations for Brave Conduct and the Legion d’Honneur for D-Day Veterans.
+His Majesty The King may express his wish that a Lord-Lieutenant should present certain medals on his behalf, including British Empire Medals, King’s Police Medals, Fire Service Medals, King’s Commendations for Brave Conduct and the Legion d’Honneur for D-Day Veterans.

 It is the duty of the Lord-Lieutenant in these circumstances to make the presentation himself whenever possible, though the duty may be deputed if necessary.
 He usually makes the presentation either by visiting the home, a place of work of the recipient or at County Hall.